AlexDzhambazov08/Dungeon-of-knowledge/README.md

 2. **Build and Run**

-   Open Unity Hub and click on "Add project from disk"
+   Open Unity Hub and click on "Add project from disk" and select the folder you just downloaded

 3. **Play the Game**